RaimisM/Habits-tracking-app/habits/README.md

 # Habits Tracking App

-A Vue 3 application for tracking and managing personal habits, built with Vite.
+A Vue 3 application for tracking and managing personal habits, built with Vite and tested using Vitest and Playwright

 ## 🌟 Project Overview